Task 3: Calculate the AWS Signature Version 4

-The date used in the hashing process is just the date (for example,
+Note that the date used in the hashing process is in the format

-Make sure that you specify the HMAC parameters in the correct order (the key is the first parameter and the content is the second parameter).
-In some progamming languages, the HMAC function might reverse the order of these parameters.
+Make sure you specify the HMAC parameters in the correct order for the programming language you are using.
+This example shows the key as the first parameter and the content as the second parameter, but the function that you use might specify the key and content in a different order.

 Use the digest for the key derivation.
-Most languages have functions to compute either a binary format hash, commonly called digest, or a hex encoded hash, called hexdigest.
-The key derivation requires that you use digest.
+Most languages have functions to compute either a binary format hash, commonly called a digest, or a hex-encoded hash, called a hexdigest.
+The key derivation requires you use a digest.

-The follow example shows the signing key that results from this sequence of HMAC hash operations, using the inputs shown in the previous example.
-This representation shows the digit represenation of each byte in the binary derived key.
+The following example shows the derived signing key that results from this sequence of HMAC hash operations.
+This shows the integer representation of each byte in the binary derived signing key.